kloeckner-i/db-operator/docs/creatingdatabases.md

 ### PostgreSQL

-PostgreSQL extensions listed under `spec.extensions` will be enabled by DB Operator.
+PostgreSQL extensions listed under `spec.postgres.extensions` will be enabled by DB Operator.
 DB Operator execute `CREATE EXTENSION IF NOT EXISTS` on the target database.

 ```YAML